hugo-apero/hugo-apero-docs/content/blog/social/index.md

 Now you should be all set to show/hide your social icons.
 Each of these will pull the social icons and urls from the settings you just created in your site configuration file.

-## Social in site header and footer
+## Show social in site header and footer

 Let's start with the header and footer, as those are site-wide.
 Open up your site `config.toml` file again and scroll down to the `[params]` section (it is actually :up: from where you configured these icons):